pheanstalk/pheanstalk/README.md

 Pheanstalk
 ==========

-Pheanstalk is a pure PHP client for the [beanstalkd workqueue][1].
+Pheanstalk, created by [Paul Annesley][1], is a pure PHP 5.2+ client for the [beanstalkd workqueue][2].

-Pheanstalk is a work in progress by [Paul Annesley][2], but the existing code is stable and tested.
+Pheanstalk is rigorously unit tested and written using encapsulated, maintainable object oriented design.

-Not all commands are supported yet, but those that are supported are fully implemented:
+All commands specified in the beanstalkd 1.3 protocol documentation (latest as at June 2009) are supported:

   * bury
   * delete